agapoff/check_kubernetes/README.md

     ./check_kubernetes.sh -m tls -H https://<...>:6443 -T $TOKEN -N kube-system kube-system/k8s-local-cert is about to expire in 18 days

+## Brief mode

+All modes support the -b brief option.
+In this mode, a single numerical output is returned.
+The number is positive on success and zero or negative on error.

+For boolean checks, 1 is returned on success and 0 on error.

+For numerical checks, the number is returned on success and zero or a negative number on error.
+For example, when used with pods, the number of pods is returned, but minus the number of restarts if it exceeds the warning threshold (so if 3 pods are ok and 1 failed, 3 is returned, but if 4 pods are ok with none failed but 157 restarts with default settings, -150 is returned).
+Sometimes positivity suffices, sometimes you need to monitor the exact number.

 ## ServiceAccount and token